27 Jan The Kahena Recap of SMX Israel 2014: Awesome Tips, Tools, and People

 Some Cool Tips & Tools

-The online reputation management panel was interesting thanks to Paul Vesely of Veribo for giving a nice 360 breakdown of online reputation management, and I really appreciated Sam Michelson of Five Blocks pointing out that Wikipedia has an option to view the history of each page, which includes each edit, as well as stats for total page views.
+The online reputation management panel was interesting thanks to Paul Vesely for giving a nice 360 breakdown of online reputation management, and I really appreciated Sam Michelson of Five Blocks pointing out that Wikipedia has an option to view the history of each page, which includes each edit, as well as stats for total page views.
 This can be a useful replacement for Google Trends that allows you to track the interest in a subject/topic/client:

 Merry Morud from aimClear wowed me with some great Twitter tips, pointing out how to break down Twitter feeds according to keywords, and targeting those with pinpointed ads.
 The best tip that Merry gave was pointing out that buying just one Twitter ad opens up a ton of useful organic data.